GirGir/Client-Discord.py-Bot/README.md

 # GirBot: The intellegent bot for Discord.

-Clientbot is a Discord bot written in [Python](https://www.python.org "Python homepage").
+GirBot is a Discord bot written in [Python](https://www.python.org "Python homepage").
 It does some cool and rad things

 ### Great, now how do I use it?
-Download the bot, set the dependencies up, then run `bot.py`! (or `bot.sh` on mac/linux)
+Download the bot, set the dependencies up, then run `client.py`! (or `client.sh` on mac/linux)